Short on time? Here’s the quick scoop on the difference between THC and CBD:

 The Entourage Effect: Better Together?

 Here’s where things get spicy(or sweet?): some researchers believe THC and CBD work better together in what’s called the Entourage Effect.
-This theory suggests cannabinoids and terpenes amplify each other’s benefits when consumed together.
+This theory suggests cannabinoids and terpenes amplify each other’s benefits when consumed together, and it involves not just THC and CBD, but also other cannabinoids present in the cannabis plant.

 For example: